cyberpunksdotcom/govdeals/README.md

 ## Next Steps
 1. Review and refine the project plan with stakeholders.
 2. Populate the backlog with estimates and owners once requirements are confirmed.
-3. Stand up the scraping pipeline and replace the fixture-based repository.
+3. Stand up the scraping pipeline so the SQLite store is populated from live GovDeals data instead of fixtures.
-4. Connect the API to a persistent datastore and begin ingesting real GovDeals data for end-to-end validation.
+4. Plan the migration from the prototype SQLite layer to the target PostgreSQL deployment and validate end-to-end ingestion.